 More seafood and lots of different oysters – anything and everything to try!
 This is a tiny little adorable restaurant, so to get a seat you’ll definitely want to sneak in outside of peak hours.
 Again, was too exited to eat and forgot to take a photo but would definitely recommend.

-Honestly we only went here because everything else was closed at like 8pm.
+We were in Northern Ireland for <24 hours and honestly, we only went here because everything else was closed at like 8pm.
 It was fine other than it baaaasically giving my friend food poisoning.
 But plus sides?
 There was a photo of the owner dressed as Elvis on the wall and we got these weird appetizer things that looked like styrofoam.
 We honestly had no idea what to do with them and my friends dipped them in the water because we had no idea what we were doing.
 Turned out they tasted like garlic.
 Who knew?
 Also don’t dip them in the water…

 This was a great little pub we stopped in after visiting the Sligo Abbey.
 I had a classic fish and chips, and was very pleased with it and the beer selection.
 Great little patio and super friendly staff.